Skip to content

 • Set the precedent.
 We understand working remotely is unusual for many.
 People have kids, partners and things going on.
 That’s totally fine!
 Reinforcing this on day one will help participants to feel more comfortable.

-Our first remote sessions lost a lot of time to people simply not being able to attend or were late because they didn't understand how to use the tech.
+Our first remote discovery sessions lost a lot of time to people simply not being able to attend or were late because they didn't understand how to use the tech.
 We've had people make bacon sandwiches, and even join from their cars.
 It’s therefore important for expectations to be set from the beginning.

 I know it sounds odd - but you need a public agenda and an internal agenda.